-Your bigger property on the outskirts of town might offer great space and privacy for a family.
-But as you get older, you might appreciate a flat or smaller property just a few minutes from shops, friends or family.
+As you get older, you might appreciate a flat or smaller property just a few minutes from shops, friends or family.

 If you’re unfamiliar with the area you’re searching, try our travel time tool.
 It helps find properties for sale within a certain journey time of any given location depending whether you are travelling by car, bike, public transport or on foot.

 5. Am I keeping on top of the house?